natalieagus/50005/docs/Labs/07-Lab7-Encryption.md

     sign_digest("original_files/longtext.txt")
 ```

 Here we test encryption of digest using public key (`enc_digest`) and encryption of digest using private key (`sign_digest`), and we test each with two files of differing length.
-Study its output carefully and head to edimension to answer the rest of the questionnaires.
+Study its output carefully and head to edimension to answer the rest of the quizs.